The best islands for your next family holiday

 For those with luxury on their minds

-Starting from the top (literally) at Australia’s northernmost island resort on the Great Barrier Reef, Lizard Island is normally an adults-only retreat before turning into a kids’ utopia during their exclusive ‘Family Time’ offer during the July and September school holidays (for children 6 to 12 years old).
+Starting from the top (literally) at Australia’s northernmost island resort on the Great Barrier Reef, Lizard Island nails adult luxe AND kids’ utopia for pre-teen and teenage families (they cater to children aged 10 years and older).

 Capped at just 28 indulged guests or booked in its entirety for exclusive use, the island’s luxury lodge is holiday bliss wrapped up in 1,368 hectares of pristine national park and surrounding World Heritage-listed reef.
 The price tag reflects all-inclusive perks like gourmet meals (with wine and beer for the parentals), daily Orpheus experiences (snorkelling, fishing, island cruises), and unlimited use of water toys including motorised dinghies and catamaran.